scottstanfield/newmac/readme.md

 [Homebrew](http://brew.sh) is the App Store for the command line.

-> Important: if you haven't already installed the Apple development tools
+> Note: if you haven't already installed the Apple development tools
 > `brew` will detect this and prompt you to do so.
 Install the command
 > line tools, not the entire Xcode.